our Better Nature Home

 The purpose of this site is to share information with anyone interested in environmental protection.

 Feel free to link to it, or to print hard copies for personal or educational purposes (see permissions) with a citation for the author.
+I have no responsibility or input on articles written by other authors.

 No permission is granted for any commercial use or reproduction online.